ccnlab/pubweb/content/teaching/genpsych.md

 # COVID-19 Issues

-* **You absolutely must wear a mask.**  I will not start the lecture if there are any unmasked individuals, who will be asked to put on a mask or leave the lecture hall.
+* **You must wear a mask.**  I will not start the lecture if there are any unmasked individuals, who will be asked to put on a mask or leave the lecture hall.
+The TAs will have extra masks available if you forgot yours.
 Please see: https://campusready.ucdavis.edu for campus policies.

 * The course is designed to accommodate any level of in-person participation, so you will still be able to access all of the relevant information and take quizzes and tests even if you have to quarantine or catch the virus.
 So, **Please do not come to the lecture if you are feeling any symptoms** and instead access the relevant online materials listed at the top of the syllabus.

+* **Please do not email us if you are not able to come to class for any reason** -- with a class of this size, we are unable to track attendance and it is really up to you to manage your responsibilities and use the recorded lectures when you cannot attend the live class.

 * More generally, keeping our campus healthy takes all of us.
 You are expected to follow university public health requirements and pursue personal protection practices to protect yourself and the others around you.
 These include: